bhsmallghost/AnimalHierarchy/README.md

 BQ1 - Classified Fish as an Animal Class.
-Design Fish to inherit from Bird due to the various behaviours exists in Bird
+- Design Fish to inherit from Bird due to the various behaviours exists in Bird

-BQ2 - Model Shark and ClownFish under Animal Object Debug relevant Bird sub-class.
+BQ2 - Model Shark and ClownFish under Animal Object
+- Debug relevant Bird sub-class.

 BQ3 - Dolphins inherits directly from Bird's swim function

+DQ1 - Butterfly inherits directly from Bird to reduce overhead

+DQ2 - Introduce different "stage" in Butterfly to cater for metamorphosis
+- Caterpillar is a standalone class which has the function to alter the stage of Butterfly